tobbyzheng/io_ot/README.md

 * [Apache Cordova](https://cordova.apache.org) - The app is written in Javascript and built with Cordova in order to run natively on Anroid.
 * [EasyBLE](https://evothings.com/doc/lib-doc/evothings.easyble.html) - The BLE library used to retrieve sensor data from the Sensortag.
 * [Three.js](https://threejs.org/) - Used to render the 3D human body model.
+* [Madgwick Algorithm](http://x-io.co.uk/open-source-imu-and-ahrs-algorithms/) - The Madgwick AHRS algorithm has been used to reconstruct the body movmement geometry from accelerometer, gyroscope and magnetometer sensor data.

 ## Acknowledgments

 We have taken reference from several official examples from [Evothings EasyBLE](https://evothings.com/doc/examples/examples.html) and [Three.js](https://threejs.org/examples/) to build the Bluetooth communication stack and the 3D model respectively.
 We give our thanks to the people who created these examples.

+We have also used the [Javascript version of the Madgwick algorithm created by ZiCog](https://github.com/ZiCog/madgwick.js).